GraphQL-Ruby 1.9.0 includes a new runtime module which you may use for your schema. It is the default runtime since 1.12.0.

 GraphQL::InternalRepresentation::Rewrite) which could be very slow in some cases.
 In many cases, the overhead of that step provided no value.

 ctxobject for every field, even very simple fields that didn’t need any special tracking.

-You can opt in to the interpreter in your schema class:
+In GraphQL-Ruby 1.12, the interpreter is installed by default.
+In older versions, you can opt in to the interpreter in your schema class: